aeternity/hyperchains-whitepaper/Periodically-Syncing-HyperChains.md

 For example, there will be a staking contract that keeps track of the stakers at each height.
 Updates to these contracts is performed by contract calls, which makes the state of the contracts visible on-chain.

-The main contract must be aware of the four staking cycles and keeps track of those four cycles independently.
+The main contract must be aware of the five staking cycles and keeps track of those five cycles independently.
 At the end of a child epoch, the state is updated and the epochs shift taking the correct parameters into account.

 The epoch length can be adjusted within a cycle by having the last leader of the production epoch propose decrease or increase of the length.